Wellness Rx: Lice

-- Shake bottle of Permethrin Lotion 1%.
+- Shake the bottle of Permethrin Lotion 1%.
 Completely saturate the hair and scalp with the lotion.
 Begin behind the ears and at the back of the neck.
 Protect the eyes with a washcloth and watch for any allergic reaction

 - Leave lotion on the hair for 10 minutes, but no longer.
 Rinse with warm water.
 It is best to rinse over the sink to reduce risk of splashing the pediculicide on skin outside the head.
 Towel dry hair and comb out tangles.

 - Remove lice and eggs by hand (use plastic gloves), combing the hair with the metal comb (get comb as close to the scalp as possible) and by cutting the hair if needed.
 Always keep the hair damp.
 Part the hair into four sections and work one section at a time.
 Use clips to pin back each strand of hair after you have combed out the nits.
 Clean the comb completely as you go with a clean tissue.
-Apply olive oil or coconut oil to scalp if any redness or irritation is seen of felt.
+Apply olive oil or coconut oil to the scalp if any redness or irritation is seen or felt.

 - Check the affected head daily to remove any nits you might have missed.
 Traditional treatment recommends a second treatment be given if live lice are seen seven days or more after the first treatment.

 - Natural medicine is more cautious especially with the high probability that the lice could be resistant to the initial treatment.
-Use of a shampoo with at least 2% Tea Tree Oil and Lavender Essential Oil is highly recommended daily for 1 week or days 2-7 if treatment began with permetrhrin or a like lotion since live nits take about a week to hatch.
+Use of a shampoo with at least 2% Tea Tree Oil and Lavender Essential Oil is highly recommended daily for 1 week or days 2-7 if treatment began with permethrin or a like lotion since live nits take about a week to hatch.

 - Work the Tea Tree Oil/Lavender shampoo into the shampooed hair (no conditioner) and pay careful attention to the scalp area.
 Cover the hair with a shower cap or swimmers cap.
 Leave treatment on for 30 minutes.
 Watch for any allergic reaction.
-If a problem, rinse hair with warm water and re-wash the hair with a very mild shampoo.
-Repeat wash if scalp is still itchy or red.
+If there is a problem, rinse hair with warm water and re-wash the hair with a very mild shampoo.
+Repeat the wash if the scalp is still itchy or red.

 - After 30 minutes, work shampoo into a lather with your fingers.
 Try to eliminate as much lice as possible.
 Rinse completely with warm water and then apply a conditioner to the hair (can help to suffocate any lice not killed by the Tea Tree Oil).
-Do not rinse out conditioner.
+Do not rinse out the conditioner.

 - Now use the metal comb to comb through the hair.
 Start at the scalp and follow procedure described in #5 above.